 3 – CHALLENGE AND REDUCE PRODUCT MOVEMENT.
 Challenging and reducing transportation and the movement of product internally and externally will expose other linked wastes, such as over production and time in motion.

 We have found if you could eliminate or possibly reduce Excess Transportation the savings would go straight back on your bottom line.
-The Steel Efficiency Review® aims to provide recommendations to change and improve our customer’s business and at the same time our product and service offer.
+The Steel Efficiency Review® aims to provide recommendations to support our customer’s business and at the same time improve our product and service offer.

 To register for the Steel Efficiency Review® click here.